janhsimon/fox/doc/syntax.md

 A `spacer` is just a sequence of whitespaces or tabs.
 So far, they have just been used to optionally separate the different instructions that make up a *fox* program.
 This is just so that programmers are free to format *fox* code the way they like, with any amount of extra whitespaces or tabs.

 But it's important to note that a `spacer` as seen in the diagram above does require at least one whitespace or tab.
 This is because they are also used within some instructions, to seperate some keywords from a following `identifier` for example.
 Note that the first diagram, the one that describes entire source files, has an extra path circumventing just the `spacer`.
 If it weren't for that optional skip, every *fox* instruction would have to be surrounded by at least one whitespace or tab.
+Before and after.
 That would get very tedious very fast, if you ask me.

 Let's look at some `spacer` examples: